 |Net Increase in Net Assets||$255,570||$284,827||$1,177,286||$274,645||$2,333,193||-$196,060.00||$1,046,594|

 Affordable housing projects previously in the portfolio.

 The Foundation Trustees, Sharon Smith and Don Barbieri, personally donate to the Foundation themselves to fund certain projects and cover ALL overhead costs.
-They employ no foundation staff, draw no salaries or fees and receive no personal benefit from the Foundation.
+They employ no foundation staff, draw no salaries or fees, accept no expense reimbursements and receive no personal benefit from the Foundation.

 100% of every dollar donated (other than those by the Foundation Trustees) goes to initiatives and programs that help build Inland Northwest quality of life.
 To learn more, click here.